Meningitis and encephalitis

-Those with close respiratory contact to someone who has meningococcal meningitis may be prescribed antibiotics for a few days to decrease their risk of developing an infection.
+Those with close respiratory contact to someone who has meningococcal or Haemophilus influenza type b meningitis may be prescribed antibiotics for a few days to decrease their risk of developing an infection.

 Acute bacterial and fungal meningitis and encephalitis are considered medical emergencies.
 The goals with treating encephalitis, meningitis, and meningoencephalitis are to target the cause of the inflammation, minimise tissue damage and complications, and relieve patient symptoms.
 Bed rest in a dark quiet room, fluids, pain relief for head and body ache, anti-inflammatory drugs, anti-seizure medications, sedatives, and anti-nausea agents may be prescribed.
 Corticosteroids may be given in some cases to help reduce tissue and brain swelling.

 Bacterial infections are frequently treated with a as soon as, or even before, the cause is positively identified.
 This therapy may then need to be modified once culture results or other types of testing identify the specific bacteria and its susceptibility to antimicrobial agents.
 Antibiotics chosen must be able to pass through the blood-brain barrier and reach sufficient concentration in the CSF.
 They may be administered and reach high levels in the blood.
 Patients are monitored for signs of drug toxicity and for organ function.
 Depending on the type of bacteria and the state of the patient’s immune system, treatment may need to be continued for weeks, months, or even years.

 Medical procedures are sometimes necessary to drain infected or sinuses.
 These procedures may need to be repeated.

 Treatment for viral causes